Jan Masaryk: Death

-Czech historian Václava Jandečková has tentatively suggested in her 2015 monograph "Kauza Jan Masaryk: Nový pohled" (The Jan Masaryk Case: A New Perspective) that Masaryk might have been murdered by Jan Bydžovský and František Fryč, who believed they were working for the British intelligence service SIS, but most probably fell victim to NKVD agents.
+Czech historian Václava Jandečková has tentatively suggested in her 2015 monograph "Kauza Jan Masaryk: Nový pohled" (The Jan Masaryk Case: A New Perspective) that Masaryk might have been murdered by Jan Bydžovský and František Fryč, who believed they were working for the British intelligence service SIS but most probably fell victim to NKVD agents.
 Bydžovský confessed to murdering Masaryk when interrogated in prison by the Czech secret police StB in the 1950s (in an unrelated case); but later denied it.
-Jandečková argues that this confession cannot be so easily dismissed as has been believed, especially since Bydžovský certainly was not hallucinating or drugged, and the interrogators seem to have been surprised by his confession (at his trial, the Masaryk murder was not "used" or even mentioned, although a separate re-investigation by the StB continued for more than a year).
+Jandečková argues that this confession cannot be so easily dismissed as has been believed, especially because Bydžovský was certainly not hallucinating or drugged, but also because the interrogators seem to have been surprised by his confession (at his trial, the Masaryk murder was not "used" or even mentioned, although a separate re-investigation by the StB continued for more than a year).

-A new investigation that opened in 2019 included a new expert opinion regarding the mechanics of the fall, and an old tape by the policeman who was among the first at the crime scene, testifying the body had been already moved when he arrived.
-The investigation closed in 2021, with murder, accident or suicide all possible.
+A new investigation that opened in 2019 included a new expert opinion regarding the mechanics of the fall, and an old tape by the policeman who was among the first at the crime scene, testifying that the body had already been moved by the time he arrived.
+The investigation closed in 2021, with murder, accident or suicide all considered possible.

+According to Czech press, newly released archival documents from Britain, France, and the United States have prompted the Czech authorities to reopen the investigation into Masaryk's death.
+The recent discoveries of about 150 pages of diplomatic dispatches, reports and analyses suggest inconsistencies in the original narrative.
+Notably, one document indicates that, on the evening before his death, Masaryk's valet, Bohumil Příhoda, served coffee to three unidentified men - contradicting prior statements that no visitors were present.
+During this encounter, Masaryk was reportedly heard exclaiming, "I will do everything for you, but I will never sign this — only over my dead body."
+These revelations led the Czech Police's Office for Documentation and Investigation of Crimes of Communism to reopen the case in January 2025, aiming to reassess the circumstances surrounding Masaryk's death.